Government Grants & Tax Credits

 Do I need to apply for grants before starting my renovation?+

-For grant programs like Ontario Renovates and HVMP, yes — you must be approved before work begins.
-Tax credits like HATC and MHRTC are claimed on your annual tax return after the work is completed.
+For grant programs like Ontario Renovates, HVMP, and VIP — yes.
+You must be approved in writing before work begins or the application is void.
+Tax credits like HATC, MHRTC, and METC are claimed on your annual tax return after the work is completed.
 Still at Home manages the timing and applications so you never miss a deadline.

 How does Still at Home help with grant applications?+